jconverter/jconverter/README.md

 Why JConverter ?
 ================

-Some months ago I needed a library that simplifies the task of bi-directional convertions between arbitrary Java objects and their JSON representation.
+Some months ago I was in need of a library that simplifies the task of bi-directional convertions between arbitrary Java objects and their JSON representation.
-After a bit of research I found Google's [Gson](https://code.google.com/p/google-gson/ "Google's Gson"), and I decided that it was pretty cool and intuitive to use.
+After a bit of research I found [Google's Gson](https://code.google.com/p/google-gson/ "Google's Gson") and decided that it was pretty cool and intuitive to use.

 Some time after this finding, I needed this time a library for converting between arbitrary Java objects and their Prolog term representations.
 Unfortunately, nothing like that existed at the moment.
 However, I still had fresh in my mind the Gson library and its simple mechanism for applying Java-JSON conversions.
 So I re-implemented Gson (for the scenario of Java - Prolog terms bi-directional conversions) and... it worked nicely!
-I presented it at an [ECOOP co-lacated workshop](http://wasdett.org/2013/ "WASDeTT") and the feedback I received was positive in general.
+I presented it at an [ECOOP co-located workshop](http://wasdett.org/2013/ "WASDeTT") and the feedback I received was reasonably positive.

 Nevertheless, I was not completely satisfied after my implementation.
-My library duplicated the work of other programmers, and although it targeted another domain, it still remained, from a functional perspective, quite similar.
+My library duplicated the work of other programmers and, although it targeted another domain, it still remained, from a functional perspective, quite similar.
-It seemed to me that Gson (and now my newly created library) made use of a general pattern for converting between distinct representation of certain objects.
-The pattern seems to work fine in at least two different domains, but no library had generalized it until the moment.
+It seemed to me that Gson (and now my newly created library) made use of an architectural pattern for converting between distinct representation of certain objects.
+The pattern seems to work fine for at least two different domains, but no one had generalized it until the moment.

 Therefore, JConverter is my effort on providing a generalization of this conversion pattern in a simple and intuitive framework.